 - raise questions about personal aspirations and opportunities available in the world of work

-Click here for a sample of Portico reading assignments from this semester.
+Click here for a sample of Portico reading assignments from past semesters.

 Along with scholarship, the CSOM Honors Program emphasizes the importance of leadership and service.
 Students are afforded the opportunity to get involved with various committees that play an important role in shaping the undergraduate experience in the Carroll School of Management.
 To learn more about these committees, visit the Carroll School of Management website.